 A lot of it is about his relationships with his wife, Dizzy Gillespie, and Red Rodney (the latter two being great Bebop trumpet players).
 All of Parker’s music was recorded in mono so they hired session musicians to replay the songs, isolating and re-using Parker’s solos.

-Trivia Facts: The movie was originally thought up in the 1970's but kept in the vaults by Columbia Pictures.
+Trivia: The movie was originally thought up in the 1970s but kept in the vaults by Columbia Pictures.
 Charlie Parker was going to be played by comedian Richard Pryor but he lost interest over time.
 It was filmed in 52 days for $14.4 million, but only made $2.2 million back.

 To say 2015’s Straight Outta Compton only features the two actors above would be silly since N.W.A. had five members.
-It’s about the story of the rap group that launched members like Dr. Dre and Ice Cube to stardom.
+It’s the story of the rap group that launched the careers of members like Dr. Dre and Ice Cube.
 The real members were actually involved in the movie as producers and creative consultants.

 This movie made $201 million on a cost of $50 million!
-Some members of the group ended up dissatisfied with how their contributions were minimized or ignored altogether.
-There were a lot of controversies, reactions, and lawsuits surrounding the film and filming, but in the end it won a ton of accolades and money.
+Some members of the group were dissatisfied with how their contributions were minimized or ignored altogether.
+There were a lot of controversies, reactions, and lawsuits surrounding the film and filming, but it nevertheless won a ton of accolades and earned lots of money.

-Trivia Facts: The success of this movie led to the quick release of a long-awaited third Dr. Dre album called "Compton," which also was released to great acclaim.
-Dr. Dre, sold his Beats headphones company to Apple in 2014 and is now one of the richest rappers and richest musicians in the world.
+Trivia: The success of this movie led to the quick release of a long-awaited third Dr. Dre album called Compton, which was released to great acclaim.
+Dr. Dre sold his Beats headphones company to Apple in 2014 and is now one of the richest rappers and richest musicians in the world.

-Ray is a biographical music movie about the life of blind R&B musician and pianist Ray Charles.
+Ray is a biographical music movie about the life of blind R&B pianist Ray Charles.
 It was released in 2004 to huge success and was written, produced, and directed by Taylor Hackford.
-Jamie Foxx won an Oscar for Best Actor as well as from all four other major awards groups, being the 2nd actor ever to pull this off.
+Jamie Foxx won an Oscar for Best Actor, as well as from all four other major awards groups, making him only the second actor ever to do so.
 That’s how you know this is a good movie.

 Ray Charles was given a Braille copy of the script and allowed to object to a scene that showed him resisting taking up the piano, which isn’t how it happened, as well as one more scene I won’t mention.
 The credits do say some of it is fictionalized and dramatized, though.

-Trivia Facts: Ray Charles passed away months before the release of the movie, sadly never getting to see it.
-Ray Charles went blind at age 7 due to glaucoma.
+Trivia: Ray Charles passed away months before the release of the movie, sadly never getting to see it.
+Ray Charles went blind at age seven due to glaucoma.
 The movie was financed entirely by Philip Anschutz with a budget of $40 million.
 It brought in $125 million for a huge profit.

-Though there's more, we felt that the addition of this one extra section would allow us to cover all of the best music movies you need to know about.
+We felt that the addition of this one section would allow us to cover all of the best music movies you need to know about.
 If you want more, you can certainly find them but they won’t necessarily be worth your time.
 These, however, all offer something of value.

 There’s no way you watch everything in this list, especially our top 10, and not come away with some new favorite movies.
 These are the best movies about music and straying beyond these can be done with a lessening amount of satisfaction for the most die-hard fans, but not recommended if you haven’t seen these first.